joeyates/imap-backup/README.md

 # Result

 Each folder is saved to an mbox file.
-Alongside each mbox is a file with extension '.imap' which lists the source IMAP UIDs to allow a full restore.
+Alongside each mbox is a file with extension '.imap', which lists the source IMAP UIDs to allow a full restore.

 # Other Usage